ICCPR Cardiovascular Rehabilitation Foundations Certification (ICCPR CRFC)

 The certification program requires both online and self-directed learning.
 The course consists of online video modules, self-directed learning through supplemental recommended resources, and a final examination.
 Once eligibility is confirmed and payment is received, learners will be provided access to the certification curriculum.

-There are 8 modules (plus 2 optional/bonus module), each with an approximately 90-minute video lecture delivered by an ICCPR Subject Matter Expert (Table 1).
+There are 8 modules (plus 2 optional/bonus modules), each with an approximately 90-minute video lecture delivered by an ICCPR Subject Matter Expert (Table 1).
 Each module corresponds roughly to the core components of CR outlined in the ICCPR consensus statement on CR delivery in low-resource settings (Grace, Turk-Adawi, Contractor, Atrey, Campbell, Derman, Ghisi, et al., 2016; Grace, Turk-Adawi, Contractor, Atrey, Campbell, Derman, Melo Ghisi, et al., 2016).
 Learners should expect to dedicate 15-20 hours of learning and studying prior to initiating the certification program exam.
 There are 2 case studies to exemplify the concepts.

 There is a final examination to undertake after all modules are complete, consisting of 80 multiple choice questions (10 questions per module).
 Learners can only initiate the exam once they have viewed each module and read the supplemental resources.
 A practice exam is available to take before initiating the final exam.